DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (CVPR-2021) (PyTorch)

 Update (June 8, 2021): found out that high-performance quantization required a custom weight decay.
 Such a weight decay also improves the full-precision accuracy.
-Today I will release the code for such weight decay and quantization-aware training (QAT).
+Released the code for such weight decay and quantization-aware training (QAT) but not tested.
 The hyper-parameters for QAT may not be optimal and I am still working on it.
 Will release the quantized models after tuning the hyper-parameters and finishing the QAT.

 Update (May 30, 2021): finished and tested the code for quantization.
 It turns out that a simple quantization-aware training (torch.quantization.prepare_qat) is good enough to realize in8 quant with around 0.5% accuracy drop.
 Will update the code in several days.